Sanskar14/Linear-Regression/README.md

 I referred
-# "Hands-On Machine Learning with Scikit-Learn and TensorFlow Concepts, Tools, and Techniques to B"uild Intelligent Systems"
+# "Hands-On Machine Learning with Scikit-Learn and TensorFlow Concepts, Tools, and Techniques to Build Intelligent Systems"
                                                      By Aurélien Géron.

    # And